 Urban Development Councilor, Munich

-In November 2018, the Munich City Council unanimously confirmed Prof. Dr.(I) Elisabeth Merk as head of its Department of Urban Planning and Building Regulation for a further six years.
+In November 2018, the Munich City Council unanimously confirmed Prof. Dr.(I) Elisabeth Merk as head of its Department of Urban Planning and Building Regulations for a further six years.
 She first took on this role in 2007, as successor to Christiane Thalgott.
 After gaining her doctorate in Florence and working as a freelance architect, she was responsible for planning, landmark preservation and special building projects in Munich and Regensburg from 1995 to 2000.
 Subsequently she was in charge of urban planning in Halle/Saale until 2006.
 She has been a professor at the Stuttgart University of Applied Sciences since 2005, and President of the German Academy for Urban and Regional Planning since 2015.

 Certain Measures, Berlin–Boston